Change of address or circumstances

 What you need to tell us about to keep your housing benefit and council tax reduction claim right

-This form works best in Google Chrome.
+This form does not work in Internet Explorer.
 This is because of a technical issue.

 If you experience issues whilst using the form try using another browser.